jakobharder/anno1800-city-variations/mods/addon-city-variations/README.md

 ### 1.2

+- 1.2.3: Fixed "Adapts to Residential Blocks" InfoTip
-- 1.2.2: Fix warehouse not picking up goods
+- 1.2.2: Fixed warehouse not picking up goods
-- 1.2.1: Fix missing icons
+- 1.2.1: Fixed missing icons
 - Added 3x3 restaurants, cafes and bars.
 - 3x6 courtyard restaurant is deprecated.
 You can still copy or stamp it, but it has been removed from the construction menu.
 - Malls and restaurants are group in the construction menu now (even without the mod `UI Compact Menu`)